Ahmadjajja/Ahmadjajja/README.md

 # Hi there👋 I,m a Software Engineer and a Tech Trainer!

+- 🔭 Currently working As a Full Stack Engineer.
+- 🌱 I love to tackle complex Data Structures and Algorithms problems on **[Leetcode](https://leetcode.com/ahmadjajja86/)** in JAVA.
+- 👨‍🏫 **Tech Trainer :** Trained 500+ students at **[Saylani Mass IT Training Program(SMIT)](https://www.linkedin.com/feed/update/urn:li:activity:7094647856233365504/)**.
+- 👯 I’m looking to collaborate with other content creators and developers.
+- 📢 Love to teach and inspire students.
+- 🥅 2024 Goals: Contribute more to Open Source projects.
+- 📫 How to reach me **ahmadjajja86@gmail.com**

 <!-- # Hi there, I'm Ahmad Jajja 👋. -->

 <!-- ##  -->